• en

-Addictions and Their Challenges
+Addiction and Its Challenges

 No Longer Under the Radar

 Over time, Mike’s behaviors inescapably worsened, to the point when he became gradually unable to manage his life.
-His relationship with his wife and children began to be affected, he got into serious debt, and his work life began to crumble.
+His relationship with his wife and children began to deteriorate, he got into serious debt, and his work life began to crumble.
 In other words, his life began to spin out of control.

 Mike realized that he was at the brink of losing a lot in life, including the two things which he valued most: work and family.
 His family had enough and demanded that he seek help, which he did.